Refund Policy · RERA-Aligned

 Is the booking amount refundable?

 Partially.
-The booking amount (10% of BSP, paid within 30 days of allotment) is refundable per the developer's RERA-filed refund schedule and the specific clauses in the Agreement for Sale (AFS).
+The booking amount (up to 10% of BSP, paid directly at booking — no separate EOI) is refundable per the developer's RERA-filed refund schedule and the specific clauses in the Agreement for Sale (AFS).
 Standard deductions: processing charges (typically ₹25,000–₹50,000), any GST already remitted to the government on the paid instalments (5% on under-construction), and the channel partner's brokerage if booked through a non-Vidastu agent.
 Vidastu Advisory charges zero buyer-side brokerage, so no deduction applies on that count.

 What's the refund process if I cancel after AFS signing?

 After AFS, refund is governed by the AFS clauses — typically the developer retains 5–10% of agreement value as cancellation charge, plus the deductions above.
 Some clauses include a 'resale fee' if the developer has to remarket the unit.
 The remaining amount is refunded within 30–90 days.
-Always read the AFS cancellation clauses before signing, and ask Sachin to walk through them in plain English.
+Always read the AFS cancellation clauses before signing, and ask our sales desk to walk through them in plain English.

 Can I get a refund if construction is delayed?